jonathanconway/tailwindjs/README.md

 # tailwindjs

-> Tailwind as Javascript functions for code completion and type safety.
+> Tailwind as Typescript/Javascript functions for code completion and type safety.

 <img src="docs/demo.mp4.gif" alt="Screen recording of developer using TailwindJS" />